moacode/craft-fab-permissions/README.md

-# Control Panel Permissions plugin for Craft CMS 3.x
+# Field and Tab Permissions plugin for Craft CMS 3.x

-A plugin that allows admins to set tab and field restrictions for particular user groups in the system.
-For example, an admin could create a tabbed section that only they could see when creating entries.
+A plugin that allows you to set field and tab visibility for particular user groups in the CMS.

 ![Screenshot](resources/img/plugin-logo.png)